 HaeSung Han, Psy.D.
 ATR-BC, LCAT

-Dr. HaeSung Han is a Licensed Clinical Psychologist and a Board Certified, Nationally Registered Art Therapist.
+Dr. HaeSung Han is a Licensed Clinical and Forensic Psychologist and a Board Certified, Nationally Registered Art Therapist.
 She received her master's and doctoral degree in clinical psychology from George Washington University and also received a master's degree in art therapy from New York University.
+She completed her post-doctoral fellowship in forensic psychology at Audrey Hepburn Children's House, Hackensack University Medical Center in the field of child maltreatment.
 She completed two post-graduate certificate programs: one in international trauma studies from Columbia University and the other in civil and criminal forensic psychology from Montclair State University.

 Dr. Han has extensive experience working with individuals exposed to complex trauma including domestic violence, child maltreatment, and commercial sexual exploitation/sex trafficking.
 She has worked in forensic, hospital, outpatient and school-settings in NY, NJ, VA, DC, MA, and TX.
 She is certified in Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) and trained in Dialectical Behavior Therapy (DBT), offering comprehensive DBT to youth and adult clients.